Garage Floor Epoxy: Should You Consider It?

 Epoxy is not Forever: Eventually Will Need to be Replaced

-While we did say epoxy is long lasting, it is not eternal.
-And if there are any changes you want made to the color or design, it will be a lot of work to do so.
-Removing the coat properly can end up being expensive and difficult, so if you do opt for epoxy, be sure your chosen design and colors are final.
+While epoxy is long-lasting, it is not eternal.
+And if there are any changes you want to be made to the color or design, it will be a lot of work.
+Removing the coat properly can be expensive and difficult, so if you do opt for epoxy, be sure your chosen design and colors are final.